Why a Balanced Saddle Matters

 ...namely aligned with the horse's center of gravity, able to be "in the movement", not behind or in front.

-- Behind horse's movement
+- Behind or in front of the horse's movement

 - Having a hard time keeping secure balance